 In 2010, our community - faculty, staff, students and alumni - came together to identify seven key learning outcomes that that every Ashesi graduate must achieve based on the university's values.
 These learning goals guide our curriculum and co-curricular programmes, and prepare students for rewarding lives and careers.
+In 2017, we updated Our Learning Goals; adding an eighth goal, focused on Professionalism.

 1. Ethics and Civic Engagement